 What we don’t: Heavy and has a boxy fit.

-Winter weather is more than just freezing temperatures: It can also mean snow or rain, biting winds, and lots of slush.
 For affordable protection in whatever Mother Nature throws your way, we love the Arctic from The North Face.
-This parka is both nicely insulated and weather-ready, with 550-fill-power down and TNF's Heatseeker synthetic insulation wrapped in a 2-layer, waterproof DryVent shell (it's also seam-sealed).
-The above-the-knee cut extends coverage down the legs without being too restrictive, and a removable faux fur brim adds warmth and style.
-Added up, the Arctic is a nice value at $350, and the durable shell and overall construction mean you can expect a long lifespan out of the jacket.
+This parka is both nicely insulated and weather-ready, with 600-fill-power down (recently upgraded from 550-fill) wrapped in a 2-layer, waterproof DryVent shell that’s seam-sealed for added protection.
+The above-the-knee cut extends coverage down the legs without being too restrictive, and a removable faux-fur brim adds warmth and style.
+Added up, the Arctic is a nice value at $350, and we appreciate the use of recycled polyester and down—a nice reflection of TNF’s ongoing sustainability efforts.

 See The North Face Arctic Parka